EpocDotFr/sticky-notes-kanboard-sync/README.md

 A Python script to synchronize notes from Windows [Sticky Notes](https://en.wikipedia.org/wiki/Sticky_Notes) to [Kanboard](https://kanboard.net/).

+**Only official Sticky Notes applications are supported** (not the ones made by third-parties).

-Supported Sticky Notes versions are:
+Supported versions are the ones you found in:

   - Windows Vista (Gadget for Windows Sidebar) (TODO)
   - Windows 7 (for technical reasons notes color can't be synchronized for this version)
   - Windows 8 (TODO)
   - Windows 10
-    - Initial release version (for technical reasons notes color can't be synchronized for this version)
+    - Initial release (for technical reasons notes color can't be synchronized for this version)
-    - Anniversary Update version
+    - Anniversary Update

 ## Prerequisites